Dionisiy/CA/data-structuresquiz.md

 **Answer**: Object Literal Notation

-Which of the following best describes a multidimensional array?
+- Which of the following best describes a multidimensional array?

-Answer: An array that contains arrays in its elements
+**Answer**: An array that contains arrays in its elements

 From the object below which of the following is a value?